 Be sure to keep at least one seed, as an old rumor says the persimmon seed can forecast the coming winter’s weather.
 The seed can be split in half vertically to display or white center that will be in the shape or a knife, fork or spoon.
 A spoon predicts the winter will be cold with a lot of snow to shovel, the knife a cold winter with ice and cutting winds, and the fork guesses a mild winter with little snow.

 Finding, gathering, and processing persimmons can be time consuming but very rewarding.
 If you’re looking for a new fall venture this year consider locating a native persimmon tree on your own or a friend’s land.
 If you need a less messy option pick some up on your next trip to Whole Foods.
+And try out the Cranberry Persimmon Muffins recipe below.
 Who knows, you may discover a new fall favorite!

 Cranberry Persimmon Muffins